erirosv/Master-Thesis-Open/README.md

 # Master Thesis

+The thesis can be cound in the *"docs"* folder.

 **IMPORTANT!** A part of the code used for this Master  Thesis is proprietary, hence you need to write it your self.

 ## Overview